datamesh-architecture/datamesh-architecture.com/STORY.md

 - which pain posts have been solved now?
 "No data driven decisions"
 - analytics enabled combining data from multiple microservices

-Maturity:
-1. no data analysis
-2. run queries on operational database
-3. run queries on secondary node of operational database
-4. build read model for data analysis
-5. use big data technology

 _Example: MongoDB Charts_

 - Simple Dashboards